 Understanding the GPA Grading Scale

-CGPA stands for ‘Cumulative Grade Point Average’ and refers to the average of a student’s grades over the course of their entire academic program, be it high school, undergraduate or postgraduate studies.
+CGPA stands for ‘Cumulative Grade Point Average’ and refers to the average of a student’s grades over the course of their entire academic program, be it high school, a Bachelor’s Degree or a Master’s Degree.
 CGPA is calculated by adding the credit hours and grade points from all semesters, and then dividing the total grade points by the total credit hours.
 GPA and CGPA are represented by a number rather than a letter or a percentage.

 GPA calculations across countries

 While GPA is common to the United States, it is not the only country to use it.
 The GPA system is used in Canada and Australia as well, however, it is calculated differently in each of these countries.
 In the US, the GPA scale usually ranges from 0.0 to 4.0.
 Grades represented by letters and percentages can also be converted to a GPA format.
 The way this is done is by translating percentages into letter grades, and then these letter grades can be converted to a GPA according to a standard scale.
 For example, a mark of 95% would be an A grade which is equal to 4.0 GPA; a mark of 85% would be a B which is equal to 3.0 GPA; a C is equal to 2.0 GPA and a D is equal to 1.0 GPA.
 In Canada, the method of calculation varies from province to province; in Australia, a handful of schools use a scale of 0.0 to 7.0.

 At SchoolApply we calculate the GPA for our studentsLearn More